jess-of-the-woods/tid_til/notes/linuxTerminal.md

 - `baobab`
 - `du -hs ./path/to/dir` ( du = disk usage, h = human-readable, s = summary ) recursive summary of folder & subfolders..

+### sudo / su
+`su`: superuser.
+Typing `su` followed by root account password (if it has been set up), will log in as superuser/root user.
+To exit type `exit`.

+`sudo` will just allow you superuser access for a single command.. e.g. `sudo apt-get install wine`.
+This is safer.
+The OS will remember your password for 15 minutes.
+If you haven't set up root account & password, you can log in as superuser with `sudo su` using just your user password.

 ### Installing / Uninstalling / Updating / Managing Applications

 `sudo apt-get install packagename`: Install a package/program